IPVS-AS/MBP/resources/operators/extraction/temperature_stub/README.md

  - a computer running a Linux-based OS, such as a Raspberry Pi or a Laptop running the Ubuntu OS.

 ## Operator files
+ - `mbp_client.py`: This python script contains the logic to connect and to communicate with the MBP.
+It abstracts a MQTT client and further configuration steps.
+ - `entry-file-name`: This file contains solely the name of your main python script including its extension.

- - `temperature_stub.py`: This python script contains a MQTT client, which publishes the simulated sensor data to a configured topic on the MBP.
+ - `temperature_stub.py`: This python script simulates sensor data and uses the `mbp_client` to send these data to the MBP.

- - `install.sh`: This file installs the necessary libraries to run the python script.
+ - `install.sh`: This file installs the necessary libraries to run the `mbp_client` and the main python script.

- - `start.sh`: This file starts the execution of the python script.
+ - `start.sh`: This file starts the execution of the main python script, the one indicated in the `entry-file-name`.

- - `running.sh`: This file checks if the python script is running.
+ - `running.sh`: This file checks if the main python script is running.

- - `stop.sh`: This file stops the execution of the python script.
+ - `stop.sh`: This file stops the execution of the main python script.